Chidinma and Chidiebere Aneke: Early life and education

-Chidinmma and Chidiebere were born on 6 August 1986 in Enugu State, Nigeria into a polygamous home of three wives.
-They had a wealthy father who ensured rosy upkeep for them but things changed when they lost their father and his properties were divided among extended family members.
+Chidinma and Chidiebere were born on 6 August 1986 in Enugu State, Nigeria into a polygamous home of three wives.
+They had a wealthy father who ensured rosy upkeep for them, but things changed when they lost him, and his properties were divided among extended family members.
 They acquired their Primary School Leaving Certificate and Secondary school certificates in Enugu State.
-After their primary and secondary education, Chidinma and Chidiebere proceeded to University of Nigeria, Nsuka where they graduated with Bachelor in Mass Communication and Bachelor in Banking and Finance respectively.
+After their primary and secondary education, Chidinma and Chidiebere proceeded to University of Nigeria, Nsuka where they graduated with Bachelor of Science in Mass Communication and Bachelor of Science in Banking and Finance respectively.

 Career

-The Aneke twins joined the Nollywood industry in 1999 and acted in the movie ‘Ebuka’ which happens to be their first movie.
+The Aneke twins joined the Nollywood industry in 1999 and acted in the movie ‘Ebuka’ which was their first movie.
 The movie ‘Ebuka’ gave them an edge in Nollywood.
 In 2004, the Aneke twins rose to fame with the movie ‘Desperate Twins’ which earned them the nomination for The Most Promising Acts to Watch at the African Magic Viewers’ Choice Award.
 They have acted in over 80 movies.
 They have produced many Nollywood movies such as; ‘Heart of Isiaku’, ‘Onochie’, ‘Broken Ambition’’, and ‘Adaora’.